Matthijs-Vossen/SSE-group3-project1/blogpost.md

 *abstract hier*

 ## Introduction
-In the world of digital content creation, rendering is a crucial process that transforms 3D models into high-quality images or animations.
-This process can be computationally intensive and often requires significant energy consumption.
+In the world of digital content creation, rendering is a vital process that transforms 3D models into high-quality images or animations.
+This process is often computationally demanding, requiring substantial processing power and energy consumption.
+Blender, a widely used open-source 3D rendering tool, offers multiple rendering options, including the Cycles engine.
+Cycles employs path-based ray tracing to produce photorealistic results, making it a preferred choice for artists and studios alike.

-Blender, a popular open-source 3D rendering tool, offers multiple rendering modes, mainly utilizing either the CPU or GPU.
-Each mode has its advantages: CPU rendering is often more accurate but can be slower, while GPU rendering is generally faster but may consume more power.
+The cycle engine has two different modes: CPU and GPU rendering.
+While both modes produce identical visual outputs, GPUs typically outperform CPUs in rendering speed due to their specialized architecture.
+As a result, CPU rendering is usually only selected when a GPU is unavailable.
+However, GPUs generally consume more power than CPUs, raising the question of whether their faster performance offsets their higher energy demand.
 Given the growing emphasis on energy-efficient computing, we want to investigate the differences in energy consumption between these two rendering approaches.
+In this report we aim to answer the following question: *How does energy consumption differ between CPU and GPU rendering in Blender's Cycles engine?*

-Our hypothesis is that GPU rendering, despite its efficiency in speed, may lead to higher energy consumption due to its increased computational power.
-To test this, we designed an experiment comparing the energy usage of CPU and GPU rendering in Blender.
-By automating the measurement process and ensuring a structured methodology, we aim to provide insights into the sustainability of rendering workflows.
+To investigate this, we designed an experiment that systematically measures and compares the energy usage of CPU and GPU rendering in Blender.
+By automating data collection and following a structured methodology, we seek to provide valuable insights into the sustainability of rendering workflows.

-In this blog, we will present our experimental setup, analyze our results and provide a discussion about our findings.
-Finally, we will provide recommendations for others to decrease their energy consumption.
+In this blog, we will present our experimental setup, analyze the results and provide a discussion about our findings.
+Finally, we will offer practical recommendations for optimizing rendering efficiency and reducing energy consumption.

 ## Background?